 The ready-to-wear market, which began to be popular in the previous decade, started to expand in this time.
 Catalogs became popular, with women being able to muse languidly over pages of designs in the privacy of their own home.

-For the woman at home in the 1930s, there was the humble house dress.
+For the woman at home in the ’30s, there was the humble house dress.
 Developed in the early 20th century, it was a kind of ‘uniform of the home’.
 Early 1920s examples are more closely likened to aprons, whereas the 1930s incarnation more closely resembled a housecoat in design.
 Women wore house dresses whilst at home performing housework, cooking or cleaning.
-They often featured a wrap style of fastening, or the newly popular zipper.
-Initially house dresses were one of only a few articles of clothing to utilize the zipper (or sliders as they were also known), although fashions soon adopted them as a convenient fastening method.
+They often featured a wrap style of fastening or the newly popular zipper.
+Initially, 30s house dresses were one of only a few articles of clothing to utilize the zipper (or sliders as they were also known), although fashions soon adopted them as a convenient fastening method.

 ‘These daytime clothes have become more practical and more ‘sporting’ in every way.’
 Stitchcraft August 1937.

-Shades of cream and white were an especially popular choice, as it displayed ones tan to best effect.
+Shades of cream and white, sailor stripes and motifs were an especially popular choice, as it displayed ones tan to best effect.
 Women wore two-pieces, playsuits and loose 1930s pants in their pursuit of fresh air and sunshine.

 As the ready-to-wear market expanded, so did the demand for versatile separates.
 Women were taking up employment, which meant their wardrobe had to provide them with options for daily wear, at an economical price.
 Separates such as blouses and smart skirts, could be made to look entirely different through the use of clever accessories.